I Was Always Told I Wasn’t Enough – And I Believed It

 It wasn’t about how much effort I put in.

 It was about how I discounted my own actions as my default setting.
+And a number of beliefs develop from a family scapegoat role.

 Narcissistic Abuse and the Habit of Self-Invalidation